 For example, your trust could provide income to your surviving spouse for as long as he or she lives.
 Then, after your spouse dies, the income could go to someone else.
 The trust could even provide periodic income to your children or grandchildren, keeping the rest safe from irresponsible spending and/or creditors.

+Unfortunately, the “stretch” provisions that used to be in effect went away with the SECURE Act of 2021, so the IRA will have to be fully distributed 10 years after death.
+During that time, the trustee can decide how much should be distributed each year.
 The trustee can withdraw more money if needed to follow your instructions, but the rest can stay in the account and continue to grow tax-deferred.
 You can name anyone as trustee, but many people name a bank or trust company, especially if the trust will exist for a long period of time.

 NAMING A CHARITY AS BENEFICIARY OF YOUR IRA

 If you are planning to leave an asset to charity after you die, a tax-deferred account can be an excellent one to use.
 That’s because the charity will pay no income taxes when it receives the money, and the account will not be included in your taxable estate when you die, reducing the amount your family may have to pay in estate taxes.

 You don’t have to choose just one of these options.
 You can split a large IRA into several smaller ones and name a different beneficiary for each one.
 (If your money is in a company plan, you can roll it into an IRA and then split it.)
 Under the old rules that allowed distributions based on a beneficiary’s life expectancy, this kind of planning made more sense; under the SECURE Act, this is no longer a particularly meaningful tool.

 WHAT ARE ESTATE TAXES AND WHY SHOULD YOU CARE